Maintaining the oral health of your young ones with dentistry for children

 How to teach kids to brush their teeth?

-There are also several different kids’ apps made to help them brush their teeth like Disney timer apps, brushing calendars, and sticker album for rewarding brushing their teeth.
+There are several different kids’ apps made to help them brush their teeth like Disney timer apps, brushing calendars, and sticker album for rewarding brushing their teeth.

 When do kids lose baby teeth?